sineflow/ElasticsearchBundle/Resources/doc/mapping.md

 ```
 > Note the use of `{lang}` placeholder in the options.

 When you have a property definition like that, there will not be a field `name` in your index, but instead there will be `name-en`, `name-fr`, `name-de`, etc. where the suffixes are taken from the available languages in your application.
+There will also be a field `name-default`, whose default mapping of `type:keyword;ignore_above:256` you can optionally override by specifying alternative `multilanguageDefaultOptions`.

 You may also use the special `{lang}` placeholder in the options array, as often you would need to specify different analyzers, depending on the language.
 For more information on how that works, see [multilanguage support](i18n.md).

 ### Meta property annotations